leeygang/bam/bam/hiwonder/IMPLEMENTATION.md

 - Systematically varies control parameters (KP) and excitation (trajectory)
 - Captures diverse operating conditions for robust fitting
 - Total of 12 recordings per batch run

+#### Board Controller Scripts (for all servos, required for HTD-45H)

+**`record_board.py`**
+Single trajectory recording using board controller:
+- Same functionality as `record.py` but using board controller
+- Better communication reliability
+- Real-time battery voltage monitoring
+- Required for HTD-45H servo

+**`all_record_board.py`**
+Batch recording using board controller:
+- Same functionality as `all_record.py` but using board controller
+- Synchronized multi-servo support (if needed)
+- Required for HTD-45H servo

 ### 4. Integration with BAM